cirodrig/function-datastructures/README.md

 data structures.

-With the ability to make functions dynamically, functions are another kind of primitive value that can be used to hold data.
+With the ability to make functions dynamically, functions are another kind of primitive value that can hold dynamically produced data.
 Functions are maps from inputs to outputs, built out of code.
-For instance, the Haskell function `sqrt` maps nonnegative numbers to their square roots; the Haskell function `words` maps strings to the lists of words that they contain.
-Keep in mind this notion of functions as mappings; it is often more useful than the imperative view of functions as instructions for a computer to execute.
+For instance, the Haskell function `sqrt` maps nonnegative numbers to their square roots; the Haskell function `words` maps strings to lists of the words that they contain.
+Keep in mind this notion of functions as mappings; it is often more useful than thinking of functions as instructions for a computer to execute.

 The exercises in this repository take you through function-based encodings